SiaFoundation/siad/doc/api/index.html.md

 curl -A "Sia-Agent"  -u "":<apipassword> --data "name=key_to_the_castle" "localhost:9980/skynet/createskykey"
 ```

-returns a new Skykey created and stored under that name
+Returns a new skykey created and stored under that name.

 ### Path Parameters
 ### REQUIRED
 **name** | string
-desired name of the Skykey
+desired name of the skykey

 ### JSON Response
 ```json